Ebook deal of the week: Get Mastering Lenses for just $8 with the code lenses8 (code expires at midnight, May 23, GMT.)

 Some photographers consider Photoshop an essential tool for retouching portraits.
 But I take a different approach and believe that most photographers can do all the portrait retouching they need to in Lightroom.
+The Sleeklens presets reviewed in this tutorial will help you with that.

 Photoshop is for high-end retouching, of the sort you may see in a magazine, an advertising campaign or a movie poster.
 Often this is a heavy-handed, commercial style that is of little relevance to the hobbyist photographer.